Beekeeping is nothing more than keeping a colony of bees in a hive and harvesting the honey that they produce. Sounds simple right? Well, not really…

 Local beekeeping organizations are a valuable resource for all kinds of information about beekeeping.

-Inform your neighbours
+Inform your neighbors

 To some people, bee stings can be deadly.